Red Ruthenia: Ethnography

 Village of Markowa, about 150-200 km southeast of Kraków.
 Its 18th- and 19th-century Upper Lusatian houses evoked the mountains of Saxony.

-Later Walddeutsche ("Forest Germans"), Jews, Armenians and Poles also made up part of the population.
 According to Marcin Bielski, although Bolesław I Chrobry settled Germans in the region to defend the borders against Hungary and Kievan Rus' the settlers became farmers.
 Maciej Stryjkowski described German peasants near Rzeszów, Przemyśl, Sanok, and Jarosław as good farmers.
 Casimir the Great settled German citizens on the borders of Lesser Poland and Red Ruthenia to join the acquired territory with the rest of his kingdom.
-In determining the population of late medieval Poland, colonisation and Polish migration to Red Ruthenia, Spiš and Podlachia (whom the Ukrainians called Mazury—poor peasant migrants, chiefly from Mazowsze) should be considered.
+Furthermore, Poles from other regions of Poland would begin to settle in the area alongside the already existing autochthonous Polish populations.
+In determining the population of late medieval Poland, colonisation and Polish migration to Red Ruthenia, Spiš and Podlachia (whom the Ruthenians called Mazury—poor peasant migrants, chiefly from Mazowsze) should be considered.

-During the second half of the 14th century, the Vlachs arrived from the southeastern Carpathians and quickly settled across southern Red Ruthenia.
-Although during the 15th century the Ruthenians gained a foothold, it was not until the 16th century that the Wallachian population in the Bieszczady Mountains and the Lower Beskids was Ruthenized.
-From the 14th to the 16th centuries Red Ruthenia underwent rapid urbanization, resulting in over 200 new towns built on the German model (virtually unknown before 1340, when Red Ruthenia was the independent Kingdom of Halych).
+During the second half of the 14th century, the Vlachs arrived from the southeastern Carpathians and quickly settled across Red Ruthenia, especially in its mountainous southern reaches.
+Although during the 15th century the Ruthenians gained a foothold, it was not until the 16th century that the Wallachian population in the Bieszczady Mountains and the Lower Beskids was Ruthenized, giving rise to the Rusyn ethnicity.
+From the 14th to the 16th centuries, Red Ruthenia underwent rapid urbanisation, resulting in over 200 new towns built on the German model (virtually unknown before 1340, when Red Ruthenia was the independent Kingdom of Halych).
+At this time, a new wave of German settlers known as Walddeutsche ("Forest Germans"), as well as minorities such as Jews, Armenians, Karaims, Crimean Tatars, Greeks and Vlachs also made up part of the population.

-A minority of ethnic Poles have lived since the beginning of the second Millennium in northern parts of Red Ruthenia.
-The exonym "Ruthenians" usually refers to members of the Rusyn and/or Ukrainian ethnicity.